pulumi/terraform-provider-aws/website/docs/r/dx_hosted_private_virtual_interface_accepter.html.markdown

 * `virtual_interface_id` - (Required) The ID of the Direct Connect virtual interface to accept.
 * `dx_gateway_id` - (Optional) The ID of the Direct Connect gateway to which to connect the virtual interface.
-* `tags` - (Optional) A map of tags to assign to the resource.
-If configured with a provider [`default_tags` configuration block](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#default_tags-configuration-block) present, tags with matching keys will overwrite those defined at the provider-level.
+* `tags` - (Optional) A map of tags to assign to the resource. .If configured with a provider `default_tags` configuration block present, tags with matching keys will overwrite those defined at the provider-level.
-* `vpn_gateway_id` - (Optional) The ID of the [virtual private gateway](vpn_gateway.html) to which to connect the virtual interface.
+* `vpn_gateway_id` - (Optional) The ID of the virtual private gateway to which to connect the virtual interface.

 ### Removing `aws_dx_hosted_private_virtual_interface_accepter` from your configuration

 AWS allows a Direct Connect hosted private virtual interface to be deleted from either the allocator's or accepter's side.
-However, Terraform only allows the Direct Connect hosted private virtual interface to be deleted from the allocator's side by removing the corresponding `aws_dx_hosted_private_virtual_interface` resource from your configuration.
+However, this provider only allows the Direct Connect hosted private virtual interface to be deleted from the allocator's side by removing the corresponding `aws_dx_hosted_private_virtual_interface` resource from your configuration.
 Removing a `aws_dx_hosted_private_virtual_interface_accepter` resource from your configuration will remove it from your statefile and management, **but will not delete the Direct Connect virtual interface.**